-- The contractor can submit his or her work/portfolio by using a front-end form.
+- The contractor can use a front-end form to submit work/portfolio.
 The showcase entries become available to the public on the contractor’s individual page and on the list of all showcase entries.

 To handle the flow, you will need to: